Curriculum and Student Responsibilities

 This course is developed within the student's major in collaboration with faculty in the student's major and the Honors Faculty Council.
 Upon completion of the Honors Program Capstone Project, students present their research or artistic project to the OLLU community.

-Honor Student Responsibilities
+Honors Student Responsibilities

 Honors students and faculty meet together at the start of each academic year in order to review the Honors Program Handbook and to get to know each other.
 Additional meetings are held throughout the year.